-- 1. The President, as the Chief Executive Officer for A&M-Central Texas, has adopted the National Incident Management System (NIMS) and Incident Command System (ICS) as the A&M-Central Texas protocol for emergency response.
-The ICS approach allows the capability to expand or contract to meet the needs of the incident granting the University flexibility in identifying and utilizing resources which heightens efficiency during response. - 2.
-The President, as Chief Executive Officer, the Vice President for Finance and Administration, as Emergency Management Director, the University Police Chief, as Emergency Operations Center Incident Commander (IC), and the Safety and Risk Management Officer as Emergency Management Coordinator are responsible for emergency management planning and operations for the university, and are the approving authorities of the Emergency Management Plan. - a.
+1. The University President, as the Chief Executive Officer for A&M-Central Texas, has adopted the U.S. Department of Homeland Security (DHS), Federal Emergency Management Agency's (FEMA) National Incident

+Management System (NIMS) and Incident Command System (ICS) as the A&M-Central Texas protocol for emergency response.
+The ICS approach allows the capability to expand or contract to meet the needs of the incident granting the University flexibility in identifying and utilizing resources which heightens efficiency during response.

+- 2. The University President, as Chief Executive Officer, the Vice President for Finance and Administration, as Emergency Management Director, the Provost/Vice President of Student and Academic Affairs, the Vice President for Research and Economic Development, the University Police Chief, as Emergency Operations Center Incident Commander (IC), and the Manager of Facilities, Safety, & Support Services as Emergency Management Coordinator are responsible for emergency management planning and operations for the university, and are the approving authorities of the Emergency Management Plan. - a.
 In the event the President is unable to perform the duties of his office in relation to this plan, the President designates the Vice-President for Finance and Administration as first alternate. - b.
-In the event the first alternate is unable to perform those duties in relation to this plan, the President designates, the Provost/Vice-President of Student and Academic Affairs as second alternate.
+In the event the first alternate is unable to perform those duties in relation to this plan, the President designates the Provost/Vice I President of Student and Academic Affairs as second alternate, and the Vice President for Research, Economic Development, and Innovation as third alternate.